kislerdm/terraform-provider-neon/docs/resources/project.md

 - `store_password` (String) Set to 'yes' to activate, 'no' to deactivate explicitly, and omit to keep the default value.
 Whether or not passwords are stored for roles in the Neon project.
 Storing passwords facilitates access to Neon features that require authorization.
+- `suspend_timeout_seconds` (Number) Duration of inactivity in seconds after which the compute endpoint is automatically suspended.
+The value 0 means use the global default.
+The value -1 means never suspend.
+The default value is 300 seconds (5 minutes).
+The maximum value is 604800 seconds (1 week)

 ### Read-Only